Choosing the RIGHT White for Your Home

 If you don’t have anything white in your room that you have to work with, you’ll want to look at the neutral colours in your room for guidance.
-Whether its countertop, tile or carpet, the colour of your hard surfaces will help to guide you towards the right white.
+Whether it’s countertop, tile or carpet, the colour of your hard surfaces will help to guide you towards the right white.
 The exception to this is wood flooring which is far more flexible with regard to whites.

 While you can create an interesting and dynamic look with soft, slightly warm whites, to keep it simple you’ll want to check out clean whites or slightly cool whites.

-You’ll want to look at warm whites.
+You’ll want to look at warm whites, sometimes true whites (situational).

 Pure White is one of my faves.
 It’s pretty darned white with only a weee fraction of warmth in it.
 If all else fails and I can’t figure out what the heck white I’m dealing with, this is usually my go-to.

-High Reflective White is pretty darned white, not warm, not cold – just white
+High Reflective White is pretty darned white, not warm, not cold – just white.

 Super White is also pretty damn white.
-It can stretch itself JUST slightly cool…but barely
+It can stretch itself JUST slightly cool…but barely.

 (I also like BM Oxford White for a simple, but not overly bright white look)

-Decorators White is another nice pretty darned white colour that nods toward cool undertones
+Decorators White is another nice pretty darned white colour that nods toward cool undertones.

 Not sure which white is best for YOU and YOUR home?